 Sorry, you need to enable JavaScript to visit this website.

 It’s hard to tell who will develop graft-versus-host disease (GVHD) after a stem cell transplant, or how serious it might become.
-There’s no one way in which GVHD affects all patients who get it.
-There’s no one place in the body it can strike.
+This site can help you understand the 2 types of GVHD, chronic and acute.

 Get support along the way